internet-equity/nm-exp-active-netrics/docs/active_metrics_dev_guide.md

    If that does not work or you are using an unmanaged devce, you'll have to do some `nmap` sleuthing.

    * If developing on a device at home, you will need to be connected to your home network to ssh to the device.
-   * Developing in the IoT lab is not recommended, because we have measurements running on that devices.
+   * Developing in the IoT lab is not recommended, because we have measurements running on those devices.
      However, you can _do_ testing on that device.
-You will need to first `ssh` to tigerteam and then ssh to the testing device in the lab using tigerteam's auxiliary ethernet interface.
+You will need to first `ssh` to tigerteam and then `ssh` to the testing device in the lab using tigerteam's auxiliary ethernet interface.
 Ask us about IP addresses.
 2. Next, pull the `nm-exp-active-netrics` source code from github by your preferred method.
    This repo is public and does not require special access to pull, but you'll have to ask Marc (mtrichardson) for commit rights.
 3. After pulling the `nm-exp-active-netrics` repository from github, create a new branch for your test.
 You should name the branch based on the test that you are developing.
 So, for example, if you are developing a new test for encrypted dns, you could name the branch `add-encrypted-dns`.